evanwill/_drafts/_notes/github-actions2.md

 Actions allows us to set up our own build instead.

 Jekyll docs provide a [GitHub Actions tutorial](https://jekyllrb.com/docs/continuous-integration/github-actions/).
-However, I assume you already have a Jekyll project set up, and made some tweaks to simplify the process.
+However, I assume you already have a Jekyll project set up, and have made some tweaks to simplify the process.

 Here are the steps to set up a new Jekyll build Action: